defold/defold.github.io/manuals/live-update.md

 ---
+brief: The Live update functionality provides a mechanism allowing the runtime to fetch and store resources to the application bundle that were intentionally left out of the bundle at build time.
+This manual explains how it works.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Live update","Preparing content for Live update","Live update settings","Bundling with Live update","The .zip archives","Splitting .zip archives","Content verification","Mounts","Scripting with Live Update","Development caveats"]
 title: Live update content in Defold
-brief: The Live update functionality provides a mechanism allowing the runtime to fetch and store resources to the application bundle that were intentionally left out of the bundle at build time.
-This manual explains how it works.
+toc: '["Live update","Preparing content for Live update","Live update settings","Bundling
+  with Live update","The .zip archives","Splitting .zip archives","Content verification","Mounts","Scripting
+  with Live Update","Development caveats"]'
 ---

 # Live update